-Like all organizations, UAS requires order and corrective action to succeed and to promote efficiency, productivity and cooperation among employees.
-For this reason, it may be helpful to identify some further examples of types of conduct that are impermissible and that may lead to corrective action up to and including termination of employment.
+Like all organizations, the UGC requires order and discipline to succeed and to promote efficiency, productivity and cooperation among employees.
+For this reason, it may be helpful to identify some further examples of types of conduct that are impermissible and that may lead to disciplinary action up to and including termination of employment.
 Although it is not possible to provide an exhaustive list of all types of impermissible conduct and performance, the following are some common examples:

-- Theft, dishonesty, including fraudulent or destructive use of UAS or University property. - · Fraud in securing UAS employment. - · Falsification of time records. - Falsification of individual's application required by UAS. - Conviction of any felony under Federal or California State Law. - Unsatisfactory performance. - Failure to cooperate with reasonable work schedule requests. - Sleeping during work hours. - Consuming drugs, alcohol or being intoxicated while wearing a UAS uniform. - Excessive or unauthorized absences or tardiness. - Unauthorized leaving of work areas prior to the end of the scheduled shift. - Failure to return to work, on a timely basis, following breaks, lunch breaks, training classes and/or following a leave of absence. - Not reporting to work after being released by a doctor following an approved leave of absence. - Insubordination (failure to recognize or accept the authority of a manager or administrator). - Fighting, intimidating, threatening other persons or provoking such action. - Physical or mental unfitness for the position. - · Unsafe or hazardous work actions. - Violation of unit or UAS policies or procedures. - Bearing of firearms or other weapons while on campus. - · Making threats or engaging in violent activities. - Any action that affects the welfare of other employees or the service of UAS.
+- Theft, dishonesty, including fraudulent or destructive use of UGC or University property. - Fraud in securing UGC employment. - Falsification of time records. - Falsification of individual's application required by the UGC. - Conviction of any felony under Federal or California State Law. - Unsatisfactory performance. - Failure to cooperate with reasonable work schedule requests.

+- Sleeping during work hours. - Consuming drugs, alcohol or being intoxicated while wearing a UGC uniform. - Excessive or unauthorized absences or tardiness. - Unauthorized leaving of work areas prior to the end of the scheduled shift. - Failure to return to work, on a timely basis, following breaks, lunch breaks, training classes and/or following a leave of absence. - Not reporting to work after being released by a doctor following an approved leave of absence. - Insubordination (failure to recognize or accept the authority of a manager or administrator). - Fighting, intimidating, threatening other persons or provoking such action. - Physical or mental unfitness for the position. - Unsafe or hazardous work actions. - Violation of unit or UGC policies or procedures. - Bearing of firearms or other weapons while on campus. - Making threats or engaging in violent activities. - Any action that affects the welfare of other employees or the service of the UGC.

-These rules do not constitute an exclusive list of the misconduct for which an employee may be subject to corrective action and/or terminated.
-It should be remembered that employment is at-will, and continues only upon the mutual consent of the employee and UAS.
-Accordingly, either the employee or UAS can terminate the employment relationship at any time, either with or without cause or advance notice.
+These rules do not constitute an exclusive list of the misconduct for which an employee may be disciplined and/or terminated.
+It should be remembered that employment is at-will, and continues only upon the mutual consent of the employee and the UGC.
+Accordingly, either the employee or the UGC can terminate the employment relationship at any time, either with or without cause or advance notice.